Last updated

 end = min(start + max_chunk_size, len(text))

-# Try to find a good breaking point (e.g., end of paragraph)
+# try to find a good break point (sentence ending or paragraph)

 if end < len(text):